JGantts/Calculator-by-LemurWare/README.md

 It is also assumed that the reader knows the basics of at least one programming language.
 It would help is this language were [Swift](https://www.apple.com/swift/), but almost any language would do.
 E.g. Javascript, C#, C, and Java are all fine.
+This guide also assumes the reader is familiar with Xcode.
+Deep familiarity is not needed, but the guide will not cover installing or maintaining Xcode.

 #### Swift basics for somewhat-knowledgeable programmers.
 Siwft is Apple's languge for iOS, Mac, Apple TV, and Apple Watch.